When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 And that, and that is part of, and I want to come back to this topic in particular, but that is part of the rage machine that is Twitter.

-Yeah, like, dude, I've I have like 100,000 tweets, right?
+Like, like, dude, I have like 100,000 tweets, right?

-Like I've seen how every tweet can play out.
+Like, I've seen how every tweet can play out.

-And and I know you've been through the ringer, man, just generally.
+You've been through the ringer, man, just generally.

-I've seen I've seen all sides of the things.
+I've seen all sorts of things.

 Cheers to you, man.

-If I tweet about like take a deep breath, calm yourself, love your kids.
+If I tweet about like, take a deep breath, calm yourself, love your kids.

-Yeah, 17 likes.
+17 likes.

 Exactly.